fivetran/go-fivetran/README.md

 - we don't validate business rules (unless it is strictly necessary) // in this case the result would be an empty UserDetails{} with a 200 status code...
 URL paths are validated.
 - tests
 - context
 - json annotations, omitempty.
-When it should be used?
+Explain when it should be used.
+- type DestinationConfig, Fport interface{} // Type should change to int when https://fivetran.height.app/T-97508 fixed